What is Seolleongtang

 It’s common to use aromatic vegetables, such as onion, garlic, and the white parts of large scallions.
-However, only using the bones will give you a cleaner flavor.
+However, only using the bones will give you a stronger beefy flavor.
 It’s a matter of personal taste.
 Try both ways, and decide which way you like better.

 Seasoning is usually done at the table by adding sea salt.
 You’ll be surprised by how a little bit of salt brings out the complex flavor of the beef.
 The soup is also naturally nutty with a hint of sweetness.
 Delicious!

-1 – 2 pounds of meat (beef brisket or shank)
+- 1 - 2 pounds beef brisket or shank meat

-Add the bones to a large stockpot (preferably 8 quarts or larger) with enough cold water to cover.
+- Add the bones to a large stockpot (preferably 8 quarts or largewith enough cold water to cover.
 Bring it to a boil over high heat.
 Reduce the heat to medium, and boil for 5 minutes.

-Cover, and boil until the broth becomes rich and milky, about 3 – 4 hours (or longer if you have time).
-Adjust the heat a little, if necessary, to maintain a moderate boil.
+- Cover, and boil until the broth becomes rich and milky, about 5 hours (or longer if you have time).
+Adjust the heat a little, if necessary, to maintain a medium boil.
 (On my stove, this is somewhere between medium and medium low.)
-Add more water to cover the bones, once or twice while boiling.
+Add more water (boiling hot water to maintain the cooking temperature) to cover the bones, once or twice while boiling.
 (This photo was taken at the 3-hour point.)

 Optional step (highly recommended)

-You can use a fat separator to remove the fat, or keep it in the fridge (or out on the deck or balcony in the winter) until the fat solidifies to spoon off the fat.
+- You can use a fat separator to remove the fat, or keep it in the fridge (or out on the deck or balcony in the winteuntil the fat solidifies to spoon off the fat.